Terraform

 4. The outbound rule allows all traffic destined for everywhere (denoted by 0.0.0.0) to leave the associated resources.

-Security consideration: Keep the number of security groups to a minimum to avoid making mistakes when managing too many security groups.
+• Security consideration – Keep the number of security groups to a minimum to avoid making mistakes when managing too many security groups.

-1. Navigate to the “Security groups” panel.
+1. Log in to your AWS account and navigate to the “Security groups” panel.

 2. Click the “Create security group” button to create a new security group.